About Troop 72

 Ideals: The ideals of Scouting are spelled out in the Scout Oath, Law, Motto, and Slogan.
 The scouts in Troop 72 learn these ideals through experience, leadership and example; not through memorization.

 Patrol Method: Within the larger community of the troop, the patrol is a Scout's "family circle."
-Troop 72 uses the patrol method as a structure to give the boys opportunities to develop leadership skills, negotiating skills, communications skills and other teamwork skills.
+Troop 72 uses the patrol method as a structure to give the scouts opportunities to develop leadership skills, negotiating skills, communications skills and other teamwork skills.

 Advancement: The Scouting program provides a structure for leadership development and personal growth, and a method of recognition for achievement.
 Troop 72 focuses on advancement as a "structure" for exploring new fields and rounding out Scouts' skills, and as an "outcome" of achievement, but not as a "motivation."